When You Wish Upon a Star

 Jessica Claus

-• Fave Christmas TV special? — As I have noted before, Santa Claus is Coming to Town stands toe-to-toe with Frosty the Snowman, not for entertainment value, but because of the women.
-Jessica Claus?
-Ultrababe.
-Karen?
-That little red coat and big blue boots had my number.
+Fave Christmas TV special? — As I have noted before, Santa Claus is Coming to Town stands toe-to-toe with Frosty the Snowman, not for entertainment value, but because of the women, Jessica Claus, Santa’s wife, and Karen, who that little red coat and big blue boots.

 I swear to you, my Uncle Murray was buried in this uniform.